AzureRain1/ZoneFbx/README.md

 # ZoneFbx

+Forked from https://github.com/lmcintyre/ZoneFbx.
+Use SaintCoinach code to export sgb (those smaller objects on a map).
+It is a Frankenstein but it works.

+Also export lights, tested with Cycles in Blender.
+Eevee will not work because of too many lights.

+Lumina cannot be updated beyond 94592a8, until MS decides to support CLR with Net Standard 2.1.

 ZoneFbx is a driver program and small C++/CLI library utilizing the FBX SDK to export FFXIV zones to FBX format, complete with textures and proper hierarchy/object grouping.